August 2012 – Getting Help with Social Media

 The Dreaded Shrinking Staff

-The way this particular internship worked was that she designated projects that the intern needed to complete each semester, and in return the intern received 2 units for the work and then, in addition, Leslie’s Chamber of Commerce paid the intern $500 per semester (which helped cover textbook costs.)
+For this particular internship, she designated projects that the intern needed to complete each semester, and in return the intern received 2 units for the work.
+In addition, Leslie’s Chamber of Commerce paid the intern $500 per semester (which helped cover textbook costs.)

 There were several students anxious for a marketing internship; after interviewing them she chose a junior, and he was so great that he interned for Leslie for 2 years until he graduated.

 The one Leslie hired knew all sorts of “tech” stuff that she didn’t, and he also loved doing all the little things that she didn’t have the time (or the desire) to do.
 While Leslie was the one who provided “the voice” for the destination, the intern was the one who took care of the research, compiled data, and helped keep her on track.

 It doesn’t matter if you’re a rural destination, or a larger one.
 The area where Leslie lives is quite rural and her intern lived over an hour away, so they communicated primarily via email and phone.
 He came to her area only a few times, and they were able to accomplish everything else via technology.